tbrown14611/Project_2/README.md

 - Us Treasury and World bank data, downloaded and saved as .csv files in project Resources are input to Step1
 - Cleanup:
-    - Apply dictionary to correct Country Names in GDP table to be the same as Country Names in Exchange table
+    - Apply dictionary to correct Country Names in GDP Growth table to be the same as Country Names in Exchange table
     - Split Currency and Country into two columns
     - Convert Nan to 0
-    - Merge Exchange and GDP "inner" on Country
+    - Merge Exchange and GDP Growth "inner" on Country
     - Convert Effective Date to YYYYMMDD
     - Add column for Effective Year
 - Save DataFrame to /Resources/result_files/step1_build_exchange_gdp_sorted_df.csv